 Spider Energy Balls

-Transform your favourite energy ball recipe into these spooky (and cute!) spiders.
-Simply press two candy eyes on each energy ball and insert legs.
-The legs pictured above are made from either black licorice laces or fruit leather which I cut into strips.
-Note: These are the eyeballs that I used.
+Transform your favorite energy ball recipe into these spooky (and cute!) spiders.
+Simply press two candy eyeballs on each energy ball and insert legs.
+The legs pictured above are made from black licorice laces.
+You could also cut fruit leather into thin strips.

 Frankenstein Green Smoothie

 Turn an ordinary green smoothie into Frankenstein!
 Simply draw a Frankenstein face on the outside of a mason jar or glass with a Sharpie (black permanent marker).
 Then blend together your favorite green smoothie recipe and pour it in.
 Finish it off with a few blueberries on top.
 Note: No worries, the marker washes off the glass!

 Jack O’ Lantern Fruit Tray

 This Halloween themed fruit tray is made by simply arranging orange slices into the shape of a Jack O’ Lantern.
 The spaces left for the eyes and mouth are filled with berries and a stem is made with a few green apple slices.

 Puking Pumpkin Dip Platter